Rita-tech-ally/application/Sprint_0/Ansible.md

 ## 1. Introduction

-Ansible Role is a structured and reusable way to organize Ansible automation code.
-It helps divide a large Ansible project into smaller, manageable, and reusable components.

-Instead of keeping all tasks, variables, handlers, templates, and files in a single playbook, an Ansible Role separates them into predefined directories.
-This makes automation code easier to understand, maintain, test, and reuse.
+An Ansible Role organizes complex automation code by splitting single, large playbooks into structured, reusable directories.
+This makes your code easier to read, maintain, and share.

-Ansible Roles are commonly used for tasks such as:
+Primary Uses:

-* Installing and configuring software.
+Setup: Installing software, creating users, and configuring infrastructure.

-* Managing configuration files.
-* Creating users and directories.
-* Managing services.
-* Deploying applications.
-* Configuring monitoring tools.
+Management: Controlling services, configuration files, and monitoring tools.
-* Automating server and infrastructure configuration.

----
+Deployment: Rolling out applications.

 ## 2. What is an Ansible Role